embecosm/dcEmb/README.md

 # Getting Started
 See the online manual [here](https://embecosm.github.io/dcEmb_docs/).

+The codebase is briefly undergoing a substantial set of changes.
+These instructions may be out of date

 # Changelog
 A log of changes made to the code can be found in markdown format in the NEWS